The First Psychical Researcher?

 Moving to the room where the troubles were first noticed, Glanvill sleep well — until a loud knocking sounded.
 He asked who was there, but no answer came until he demanded, “In the Name of God who is it, and what would you have?”
 A stern voice answered, “Nothing with you!”
 In the morning, Glanvill was assured that no servant — indeed, no one at all — had been in that section of the house.
 The haunting even affected Glanvill’s horse, which had mysteriously grown lame and died shortly afterward.

-All of this seems to fall within the realm of spectral phenomena (well, except what happened to the poor horse), and Glanvill’s nocturnal vigil and search for physical explanations followed — or, I should say, established — standard ghost hunting procedure.
-And wouldn’t it be a nice and tidy ghost story if it was then discovered that the beggar William Drury had vowed vengeance agaisnt Mompesson on his deathbed shortly before the manifestations began?
+All of this seems to fall within the realm of spectral phenomena (well, except what happened to the poor horse), and Glanvill’s nocturnal vigil and search for physical explanations followed — or, I should say, helped establish — standard ghost hunting procedure.
+And wouldn’t it be a nice and tidy ghost story if it was then discovered that the beggar William Drury had vowed vengeance against Mompesson on his deathbed shortly before the manifestations began?

 If Not Drury’s Ghost, Then What?